 The final phase of our study of southeastern US prescribed fire emissions succeeded in greatly expanding the range of weather and fuel conditions probed and the scope of smoke chemistry measurements collected.
-Our previous work measured the prescribed fire emissions in intensively managed loblolly pine stands during a wet spring (February/March 2010).
-The new results reported here include emissions measurements for relatively undisturbed longleaf pine stands during a dry fall (October/November 2011).
-The emission factors (EF) measured in 2011 differ by ~13-195 % from the EF measured in 2010 for numerous organic and N-containing species, even though both phases of the study were conducted in ecosystems that are nominally "the same" in many simplified global vegetation schemes.
+Our previous work measured the prescribed fire emissions in intensively managed loblolly pine stands during a wet spring (February-March

+2010).
+The new results reported here include emissions measurements for relatively undisturbed longleaf pine stands during a dry fall (October-November 2011).
+The emission factors (EF) measured in 2011 differ by \sim 13-195 % from the EF measured in 2010 for numerous organic and N-containing species, even though both phases of the study were conducted in ecosystems that are nominally "the same" in many simplified global vegetation schemes.
 Thus, taken together, the 2010 and 2011 results now give a much improved picture of the mean and variability in emissions for prescribed fires in southeastern US pine-forest understory fuels.
 However, much work would be needed to develop an ability to predict the emissions a priori from individual fires of this type with uncertainties significantly smaller than the range in EF we observed.
+For now, the emission factors measured in this study and other recent studies (Yokelson et al., 2013) have been used to update a global emission factor database described by Akagi et al. (2011) with updates available at: http://bai.acd.ucar.edu/Data/fire/.